West Nile virus newly detected in 4 Southern California communities as Tustin woman tests positive

-LOS ANGELES (KABC) -- West Nile virus continues to spread across the Southern California.
+LOS ANGELES (KABC) -- West Nile virus has continued to spread across Southern California, officials said.

-The Greater Los Angeles County Vector Control District says signs of the virus have now been found in Carson, Northridge, Reseda and Signal Hill.
+The Greater Los Angeles County Vector Control District said signs of the virus have now been found in Carson, Northridge, Reseda and Signal Hill.

 Residents are urged to use EPA-registered repellents when spending time outdoors to prevent mosquito bites.